Alterplay/APTimeZones/README.md

-TimeZonesDB
+APTimeZones
 ===========

-TimeZonesDB library.
+APTimeZones library.
 The simpliest way to get NSTimeZone from CLLocation.
 No server requests.

 Usage: